 The Higgs boson: now considered real

-From a dictionary editor’s point of view, perhaps the main immediate outcome of the announcement of the discovery of the Higgs boson is the need to rework some definitions.
-Following the lead of physicists, the current Oxford Dictionaries Online definition doesn’t state definitively whether or not the particle actually exists:
+From a dictionary editor’s point of view, perhaps the main immediate outcome of the announcement of the discovery of the Higgs boson was the need to rework some definitions.
+Following the lead of physicists, the current Oxford Dictionaries definition doesn’t state definitively whether or not the particle actually exists:

 a subatomic particle whose existence is predicted by the theory which unified the weak and electromagnetic interactions.